You deserve to know exactly what you are buying.

 - A Phase 1 Environmental Site Assessment (ESA) evaluates potential environmental liabilities associated with the property, such as contamination from hazardous substances or historical usage.
 This is particularly important for property buyers, lenders, and developers.

-What is a Commercial Building Inspection?
+What are Commercial Building Inspections?

 A Commercial Building Inspection is a comprehensive evaluation of a commercial property’s condition and systems, conducted by a licensed and certified inspector.
 The goal is to identify potential issues, assess the building’s structural integrity, and ensure its systems function as intended.
-This process provides property owners, managers, investors, and buyers with essential insights to make informed decisions about maintenance, repairs, or purchases.v
+This process provides property owners, managers, investors, and buyers with essential insights to make informed decisions about maintenance, repairs, or purchases.

 Who Needs a Commercial Building Inspection?